pendlepixel/prime/README.md

 # prime
-code of an available operating system
+code of an available compiler with Java language.

 ### Announcement
 the code now can be compiled, but can not get the right result when you run the example on the dragon book.